Interview preparation is key to success.

 Practice the most common questions

 While all interviews are different, there are some common questions that you can count on coming your way.
 For example, many interviewers will ask whether candidates are team players or why they are interested in the role.
-You may also have to answer behavioural questions, in which you will have to give examples of how you've dealt with previous obstacles.
+You may also have to answer behavioural interview questions, in which you will have to give examples of how you've dealt with previous obstacles.
 Having anecdotes at hand that illustrate your capability is key to succeeding here.

 Prepare your own questions